aerobless/StrangeDungeonVR/docs/index.md

 ### 0.5 (next version)
 * ...
+* Player now has a persistent HUD element in their peripheral HUD area showing health, level and experience.

 ### 0.4 (current live version)
 * New enemy type: Angry Goblin.
 A goblin with a sword - probably a deadly combination :P.